Yang Kang: Fictional character biography

-Yang Kang gets his retribution in the Temple of the Iron Spear in Jiaxing.
-Huang Rong is about to reveal the truth behind the deaths of Ouyang Ke and the Freaks when Yang Kang attacks her with a palm strike in an attempt to silence her.
-However, he accidentally hits the spikes on her soft armour, which is stained with venom from a deadly breed of snakes.
-The poison seeps through the wounds into his body and kills him eventually.
-Ironically, the venom that killed Yang Kang was used by him to kill one of the Freaks.
-Ouyang Feng refuses to save Yang Kang when he learns that the latter was the one who murdered Ouyang Ke.
+Yang Kang ultimately gets his retribution in the Temple of the Iron Spear in Jiaxing.
+Huang Rong is about to reveal the truth behind Ouyang Ke's death when Yang Kang attacks her with a palm strike in an attempt to silence her.
+However, he accidentally hits her spiked armoured vest, which has incidentally been stained with a deadly venom.
+The venom seeps into his body through his wounds and eventually kills him.
+His corpse is devoured by crows before it is buried by Guo Jing and Qiu Chuji, and the latter writes on the headstone, "Yang Kang, an unworthy apprentice.
+This headstone is erected by his untalented master, Qiu Chuji."